youganglyu/KnowTuning/README.md

 ## Requirements

-pip install -e .
+1. pip install -e .

-pip install -r requirements.txt
+2. if you encounter errors about the environment, you can use pip install -r requirements.txt to fix it.

 Note that the training framework is from open-source framework [LLaMA-Factory-files](https://pypi.org/project/llmtuner/0.5.3/)